-- 9.117 Actual final consumption of households is measured by the value of all the individual consumption goods and services acquired by resident households.
+- 10.11610.123 Actual final consumption of households is measured by the value of all the individual consumption goods and services acquired by resident households.
 There are three sets of goods and services entering into household actual final consumption: - a.
 Those acquired through expenditure by households themselves; - b.
-Those acquired as social transfers in kind from general government and NPISHs that are the output of these institution as non-market producers;

-- c.
-Those acquired as social transfers in kind from general government and NPISHs that have been purchased by these institutions from market producers for onward transmission to households free or at prices that are not economically significant - 9.118 Actual final consumption of NPISHs is measured by the value of the collective consumption services provided to the community, or large sections of the community, by NPISHs. - 9.119 Actual final consumption of general government is measured by the value of the collective consumption services provided to the community, or large sections of the community, by general government.
+Those acquired as social transfers in kind from general government and NPISHs that are the output of these institutions as non-market producers; - c.
+Those acquired as social transfers in kind from general government and NPISHs that have been purchased by these institutions from market producers for onward transmission to households free or at prices that are not economically significant. - 10.11710.124 Actual final consumption of general government is measured by the value of the collective consumption services provided to the community, or large sections of the community, by general government. - 10.125 Actual final consumption of NPISHs is measured by the value of the collective consumption services provided to the community, or large sections of the community, by NPISHs. - 10.118/10.126 Actual final consumption of the central bank is measured by the value of the collective consumption services provided to the community, or large sections of the community, by the central bank.